theupdateframework/taps/tap14.md

 ```

 where `MAJOR_VERSION` is the integer representing a supported major version (i.e. 2)
-and `FOLDER_NAME` is the integer representing the folder containing metadata for
+and `FOLDER_NAME` is the string representing the folder containing metadata for
 this supported major version.
 In most cases, `MAJOR_VERSION` should match `FOLDER_NAME`.
 For backwards compatability, version 1 should be assumed to be in the top-level
 repository with no directory named 1.